Activities and Volunteer Events

 Bird Walks

 FODM hosts bird walks every Sunday at 8 a.m., except during the annual Audubon Christmas Bird Count.
+We will not hold bird walks on December 14, 21, 28 or January 4.
 Meet in the Belle Haven Park south parking lot.
 We will cancel walks if weather conditions are unsafe, such as lightning, ice or heavy rain or snow.

 Help Tackle Invasive Plants